gergelyhunyady/DL_HW/Code/Bazs/README.txt

 Make useable data frame to feed into neural networks This file feeds from the measurement folder.
-Details and working description in the file as comments The output of the file saved as PreprocessedData.txt This file can be used to generate more dataframe files.
+Details and working description in the file as comments The output of the file saved as PreprocessedData_vX.txt This file can be used to generate more dataframe files.

 ---------